 - Cover and cook on a low flame for 3 to 5 mins.
 When the chicken is cooked completely it will fall off the bone easily.

 - You can also skip the whole spices if you do not have.
-But using them will add a more intense flavor to the curry.
+But they add a more intense flavor to the curry.

 - Adding cold water to chicken sometimes makes it hard or tough.
 So use hot water.

-- The chicken curry can be cooked in coconut milk instead of water.
+- This chicken curry can be cooked in coconut milk instead of water.
 Do not pour cold coconut milk.
 Heat up and add.

 - Please choose a good garam masala for the recipe especially if using store bought.
 Some brands sell really pungent garam masala.
 Use it with caution.